 The interactive Jurassic Quest exhibition visits Vancouver and Abbotsford in May.
 It features realistic dinosaurs, rides and other fun activities for kids.

 Jurassic Quest is a huge exhibition full of large dinosaur models.
-The attraction visits different cities across North America each year including Vancouver in 2023.
-It also visited here in 2019, 2021 and 2022.
+The attraction visits different cities across North America each year including Vancouver in 2024 (and in previous years too).
 With the help of paleontologists, the dinosaurs are all made to be life-size and as accurate as possible.
 The event is educational and full of family-friendly fun.

 The Jurassic Quest attraction is interactive in various ways, so it’s not just about what you can see.
-In fact, the experience is very much geared towards children.
+In fact, the experience is very much geared for children.

-Another impressive component of the exhibition is that it features rides!
+Another impressive component of the exhibition is its rides!
 Children can hop on the backs of animatronics and enjoy the thrilling experience of riding different prehistoric creatures.

 In addition to the above, there’s a Quest for kids to do, hence the exhibition’s name.
-The Jurassic Quest is given to children in the form of a brochure.
-It’s a creative way of keeping everyone engaged.
-There are multiple clues listed on the brochure, each of which directs kids to different dinosaurs and areas of the building.
+The Jurassic Quest is a brochure given to children.
+The idea is to keep everyone engaged creatively.
+There are multiple clues listed in the brochure, each of which directs kids to different dinosaurs and areas of the building.

 Everyone is encouraged to photograph their progress in the Quest.
 After completing all of the objectives, children can usually get a prize at the end of their visit!

-Billing itself as “The #1 Dinosaur experience in North America,” Jurassic Quest tours Canada from January to June in 2023.
-It’s making a couple of stops in the Lower Mainland region.
+Billing itself as “The #1 Dinosaur experience in North America,” Jurassic Quest tours Canada in April and May of 2024.
+The attraction makes a couple of stops in the Lower Mainland region during that time.

 When and Where

-The exhibition is in Vancouver for 3 days and then in Abbotsford for 4 days at different times during the month of May in 2023.
-The attraction sets up first at the Vancouver Convention Centre and then a week later at the TRADEX Centre.
+The exhibition is in Vancouver for four days and then in Abbotsford for three days in May 2024.
+The attraction sets up first at the Pacific Coliseum and then a week later at the TRADEX Centre.

 Vancouver Dinosaur Exhibition

-Jurassic Quest visits the Vancouver Convention Centre which is located at 1055 Canada Place.
-The exhibition runs there from May 12th to 14th in 2023 (which is the same weekend as Mother’s Day).
-On the Friday and Saturday, hours of operation are from 9:00 am until 8:00 pm.
-On the Sunday, it’s open from 9:00 am until 4:00 pm.
+Jurassic Quest visits the PNE‘s Pacific Coliseum.
+It’s located at 100 North Renfrew Street in Vancouver.
+The exhibition runs there from May 2nd to 5th, 2024.
+Thursday hours are from 3:00 pm to 8:00 pm.
+On Friday and Saturday, hours of operation are from 9:00 am until 8:00 pm.
+On the Sunday, the event is open from 9:00 am until 7:00 pm.

 Abbotsford Dinosaur Exhibition